MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/python/quickstart-deploy-python-web-service.md

 ### &#9658; [**Download the Jupyter notebook to try it out**](https://github.com/Microsoft/ML-Server-Python-Samples/blob/master/web-services/deploy-consume/Quickstart_Publish_Python_Web_Service.ipynb).

-&nbsp;

 >[!IMPORTANT]
->Be sure to use the correct login details for your configuration when trying the notebook.
+>Use the correct login details for your configuration when trying the notebook.
 Authentication is covered [in this article](how-to-authenticate-in-python.md).

 ## Next steps